Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsubsection{Increased labor}

-Increased labor refers to the additional effort required by certain social groups to make systems or products work as well for them as others.
+In our corpus, certain types of harm surfaced in the form of increased burden (e.g., time spent) or effort required by members of certain social groups to make systems or products work as well for them as others.
 Research on automatic speech recognition, for instance, has found substantial disparities in word error rates between Black and white speakers (0.35 and 0.19 respectively) ~\cite{koenecke2020racial}.
 Similar disparities have been found relative to sociolect ~\cite{aksenova-etal-2021-might}, gender ~\cite{aksenova-etal-2021-might, Tatman_2017}, age ~\cite{Liao_2015}, and region ~\cite{aksenova-etal-2021-might}, among others.
 To correct for these limitations, speakers have to modify their speech to meet system expectations through linguistic accommodation ~\cite{mengesha2021don}.